 Homeowners insurance seems simple enough at first.
 It protects your house in the event of damage that a random disaster causes.
 But not all insurers will reimburse you in the same way.
-How they reimburse you depends on the level of coverage that you choose.
+How they do depends on the level of coverage that you choose.
 You should understand each level so you have the proper amount of protection.

-These homeowners coverage levels are:
+These home insurance coverage levels are:

 - Replacement cost